 - NO A fibre-channel port is not working correctly.
 Check port status on the second line of the display. - Inactive: The port is operational but cannot access the fibre-channel fabric.
-The fibre-channel cable has failed, is not installed, or the device at the other end of the cable has failed.
+The fibre-channel adapter is not configured correctly, or the fibre-channel cable has failed, is not installed, or the device at the other end of the cable has failed.
 Make a note of port-4.
-Go to step 8. - Failed: The port is not operational because of a hardware failure.
+Go to step 8 on page 316. - Failed: The port is not operational because of a hardware failure.
 Make a note of port-4.
-Go to step 9 on page 301. - Not installed: This port is not installed.
+Go to step 9 on page 316. - Not installed: This port is not installed.
 Make a note of port-4.
-Go to step 10 on page 301.
+Go to step 10 on page 316.